 Vitelline duct remnants join the terminal ileum to the umbilicus.
 This omphalo-mesenteric remnant may persist as the famous Meckel’s diverticulum affects 2% of the population.
 See what Pediatric EM Morsels has to say on the matter.

 Urachal remnants connect the dome of the bladder to the anterior abdominal wall.
 During fetal development, this patent tube allows the free drainage of urine but becomes obliterated by solid tissue to become the median umbilical ligament.
-Occasionally it fails to close creating a patent urachus, a urachal sinus or a cyst.
-A urachal cyst may only declare itself later in life with symptoms that mimic appendicitis.
+Occasionally, it fails to close, creating a patent urachus, a urachal sinus or a cyst.
+A urachal cyst may only appear later in life with symptoms that mimic appendicitis.
 Ultrasound may help make the diagnosis.
 They should all be referred to a paediatric surgeon for further assessment.

 ‘Innies’ versus ‘Outies’

-I had always thought that it was something to do with how the cord was cut or clamped but that cannot be true so I fired up Dr Google to find an answer – it’s not the sort of thing you can find in PubMed.
+I had always thought that it had something to do with how the cord was cut or clamped, but that cannot be true, so I fired up Dr. Google to find an answer—it’s not the sort of thing you can find in PubMed.
 Apparently, outies are due to a little extra scar tissue that affects about 10% of the population.

 Selected references